Updated on January 7, 2025

 Treatment for Prescription Drug Abuse & Addiction

 Treatment for prescription drug addiction depends on the medication being misused.
 For example, treatment for opioid addiction may be different from that of benzodiazepines and stimulants.
-The medications used during detox and the duration of treatment will vary.

 However, everyone with substance abuse problems should undergo detox at a professional treatment center.
 A medical detox can help prevent or lessen the impact of withdrawal symptoms.